RomelTorres/alpha_vantage/docs/index.rst

 *Python module to get stock data from the Alpha Vantage API*

-`Alpha Vantage Stock API <https://www.alphavantage.co/>`_ is a free JSON APIs for stock market data, plus a comprehensive set of technical indicators.
+The `Alpha Vantage Stock API <https://www.alphavantage.co/>`_ provides free JSON access to the stock market, plus a comprehensive set of technical indicators.
 This project is a python wrapper around this API to offer python plus json/pandas support.
 I hope you enjoy it.
 It requires a free API, that can be requested on http://www.alphavantage.co/support/#api-key.
 This `stock API article <https://medium.com/@patrick.collins_58673/stock-api-landscape-5c6e054ee631>`_ also contains general guidance on ingesting and integrating with market data.

 If you are a spreadsheet user, see also:
 `Microsoft Excel Add-on <https://appsource.microsoft.com/en-us/product/office/WA200001365>`_ and